Here’s this month’s Artist’s Spotlight, featuring the lovely mixed media artist, Beth Laky!

 RO: What do you enjoy when you are not arting?

-RO: Do you have anything handmade that you own that is particularly meaningful to you?
+RO: As someone who takes great care in making each piece of artwork, is there anything handmade that you own that is particularly meaningful to you?

 RO: To conclude, what is a lesson you have learned from creating art that you would like to share with others?